 B Corp month: 5 Opportunities for UK businesses to go Net Zero

 This article is a joint collaboration between E Co.
-(Senior consultant Marcos Arcanjo) and amber energy® (Wil Hocking, Technical Account Manager), in celebration of B Corp month.
+(Senior analyst Marcus Arcanjo) and amber energy® (Wil Hocking, Technical Account Manager), in celebration of B Corp month.
 To learn more about our B Corp status and our efforts to improve our business operations, read our Environmental Policy here.

 Achieving B Corp status represents a commitment to better business and an understanding that environmental sustainability is essential to achieving positive change.